cc-Mehdi/SSMS-Guide/README.md

 15. **Testing:** Test your optimized queries thoroughly with different data scenarios to ensure they perform well in various situations.

+Remember that query optimization is an iterative process.
+Continuously monitor query performance and adapt your optimization strategies as needed.

 ## Backup and Restore
 ## Security Management
 ## Maintenance and Monitoring